GigaZelensky/AntiSpoof/README.md

 # ──────────────────────────────────────────────────────────

 # ⏳ Delay (in seconds) before checking for client spoofing.
-# Set to 0 for an immediate check upon player login.
-(Default: 0)
+# Set to 0 for an immediate check upon player login (unrealiable).
+(Default: 1)
-delay-in-seconds: 0
+delay-in-seconds: 1

 # ️ Debug Mode
 # If enabled, logs client channels and brand details in the console when a player logs in.